briannamcdonald/baby-lizard-problem/README.md

 The Baby Lizards Problem is a twist on this where N lizards must be placed in an NxN grid-like nursery that also contains immovable trees in predefined positions.
 When two lizards are in the same row, column, or diagonal, the lizards can eat each other, **unless there is a tree between them**.
 The goal is to place the lizards such that none of them can eat another lizard.

-The presence of trees changes the solution drastically from the N-Queens problem as many of the possible optimizations for the N-Queens problem no longer work in this case.
+The presence of trees changes the solution drastically from the solution of the N-Queens problem as many of the possible optimizations for the N-Queens problem no longer work in this case.
 Further description of this problem as well as another way to solve it can be found here: [How to solve the Baby Lizards Problem — a fun twist on the N-Queens problem](https://www.freecodecamp.org/news/how-to-solve-the-baby-lizards-problem-a-fun-variant-on-the-n-queens-problem-a6980f5e72a/).

 ## Solution Description